LogoLogo

 Making the requests

 Once we've implemented the logic for dynamic tables into our own templates, we can post to the /templates endpoint, making sure that the engine parameter is set to handlebars.
 This will provide back a template reference id.
 We can then use this in the file parameter for the /letters endpoint.
-For more information on advanced template creation and request submission see the associated hyperlinks.
+For more information on and see the associated hyperlinks.